 So if you are trying to connect to a network and the network’s administrator is requesting your iPhone’s MAC address, then you can follow the steps below to locate that information.

-Where is the MAC Address on an iPhone 7?
+Where to Find MAC Address on iPhone 7 (Guide with Pictures)

 Step 1: Open the Settings menu.